 Many Common Sunscreens May Harm Coral.
 Here's What To Use Instead

-Hawaii's governor David Ige is expected to sign the world's first ban on the sale of sunscreens containing the chemicals oxybenzone and octinoxate this week.
+Hawaii Gov. David Ige is expected this week to sign the world's first ban on the sale of sunscreens containing the chemicals oxybenzone and octinoxate.
 The state is banning the products because of concerns they may be harming one of the state's biggest attractions — coral reefs.

 While it doesn't kick in until 2021, the move is already prompting a public health pushback.